kodai2199/regolobot/README.md

 `class_index, x1, y1, x2, y2, x3, y3, x4, y4`

-The classes goes from MS01 to MS10 and rapresent the math stick type (therefore color and lenght), while the coordinates are the 4 corners of the bounding box.
+The classes go from MS01 to MS10 and rapresent the math stick type (therefore color and lenght), while the coordinates are the 4 corners of the bounding box.

 ![bb](images/1664.png)

 ### Core algorithm + pick and place task

+Once the math sticks specified are spawned, the system will ask you to enter the desired number to rapresent.

+- init robot
+- set home pos
+- spawn regoli
+- enter number
+- recognize regoli
+- lancia algoritmo back tracking
+- esegui pick and place